unixorn/aws-lambda-list/Readme.md

 ### [dawson-cli](https://github.com/dawson-org/dawson-cli)

-A serverless web framework for Node.js on AWS (CloudFormation, CloudFront, API Gateway, Lambda) [https://dawson.sh](https://dawson.sh)
+A serverless web framework for Node.js on AWS (CloudFormation, CloudFront, API Gateway, Lambda).
+More details at [https://dawson.sh](https://dawson.sh).

 ### [Hexaville](https://github.com/noppoMan/Hexaville)

 Hexaville is a serverless framework for Swift using AWS Lambda + ApiGateway etc as a back end.
-Build applications in Swift comprised of microservices that run in response to events, automatically scale to meet demand, and only charge for time actually spent running
+Build applications in Swift comprised of microservices that run in response to events, automatically scale to meet demand, and only charge for time actually spent running.

 ### [python-lambda](https://github.com/nficano/python-lambda)